List of Top 17 Beautiful Lakes in Pakistan

 1. Satpara Lake

 Blossoming with a rainbow, bright blue, and surrounded by the majestic glacial mountains, this lake is a fairy-tale place in the heart of Gilgit-Baltistan, Skardu.
 It is a natural freshwater lake spread over an area of 2.5 km².
 It has an elevation of 2,636 meters (8,650 ft) above sea level.
 A multi-purpose concrete-faced Satpara Dam is at a distance of 1.8 km from the lake.
 The downstream of the lake is enlarged in size after the completion of the Satpara Dam.
 Satpara Lake supplies water to the Skardu Valley and caters to the Satpara Stream.
 It is known as the most beautiful lake in Pakistan.
+Also read about deserts of Pakistan.

 2. Attabad Lake

 Attabad Lake, also known as Gojal Lake, is located in the Gojal region of the Hunza Valley in Gilgit−Baltistan.
 It’s a high-altitude lake, having a scenic view.
 This lake was found in 2010 due to a major landslide in Attabad.
 The lake is 21 kilometers in length and over 100 meters (330 ft) in depth.
 For the last few years, this lake has become one of the most visited lakes in Pakistan and the biggest attraction spot for tourists.
 With an elevation of 2366m / 7762 ft, it’s the largest lake in Gilgit-Baltistan.
 Apart from beautiful views, the lake is also famous for offering recreational activities including boating, fishing, and jet skiing.
+Also get to know about dams in Pakistan.

 3. Ratti Gali Lake

 Ratti Gali Lake is famous among people for having the title of “Queen of Lakes” as it is located near the Neelum Valley, Azad Kashmir.
 It is considered to be one of the most paradisiacal places in AJK.
 It’s an alpine glacial lake with an altitude of 3,683 meters (12,083 ft).
 The lush green grass, wildflowers, and cool winds creating a unique ambiance make Ratti Gali the most beautiful lake in Pakistan.
 You can reach this lake via hiking on the Dowarian base camp.
 The best time to visit this outstanding and Queen of lakes in Pakistan is between July to September.
+You can also read about museums in Pakistan.

 4. Saif-ul-Maluk Lake